 The Xbox Series S also takes advantage of the cloud gaming features offered in Project xCloud.
 Project xCloud launched September 15th, 2020 as part of Xbox Game Pass Ultimate.
 Rebranded as Xbox cloud gaming, it allows you to play certain Game Pass games on your phone or tablet in addition to your console.

-Xbox Series S price
+Where to buy the Xbox Series S

 The Xbox Series S costs $299.99, a whopping $200 less than the Xbox Series X, which is priced at $499.99.
 This low price is welcome news, especially during this pandemic craziness.

 If you don’t want to spend that large sum of money all at once, you also have the option to subscribe to Xbox All Access.
 With Xbox All Access, you can get an Xbox Series X or Series S console and 24 months of Xbox Game Pass Ultimate.
 Plans start at $24.99/month for 24 months.
+That’s a great deal if you were already planning to subscribe to Xbox Game Pass Ultimate, which costs $14.99 on its own.

 Xbox Series S accessories